Xakkusu/1_project_pilates/README.md

 - [W3Schools](https://www.w3schools.com/)

-- [ChatGPT](https://openai.com/chatgpt/) for comming up with reviews from customers
+- [ChatGPT](https://openai.com/chatgpt/) for comming up with review text from customers as I was lacking the fantasy for it

 - Readm.md file was created based on the structure of [AliOkeeffe](https://github.com/AliOKeeffe/mindyoga?tab=readme-ov-file) and [emilycheatham](https://github.com/emilycheatham/p1_yoga_for_you/blob/main/README.md).